SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     <prop key="Solace_JMS_SSL_TrustStorePassword" value="___Password___" />
 ```

 There are multiple formats for the trust store file.
 By default Solace JMS assumes a format of Java Key Store (JKS).
 So if the trust store file follows the JKS format then this parameter may be omitted.
-Solace JMS supports two formats for the trust store: “jks” for Java Key Store or “pkcs12”.
+Solace JMS supports two formats for the trust store: "jks" for Java Key Store or "pkcs12".
 Setting the trust store format is done through the following parameter.

 ```xml
     <prop key="Solace_JMS_SSL_TrustStoreFormat" value="jks" />